 Let's consider an example hardware optimization: write buffers with bypassing capabilities.
 Here, each core has its own write buffer, and when it issues a write, the write goes into the buffer and the program can continue.
 When the core wants to read a (different) memory location, it can "bypass" the write buffer, i.e., it can go immediately to memory to read the memory location, even if all of the writes it issued have not yet finished.
 This is a common hardware optimization used in uniprocessors, since it helps hide the latency of write operations.
 But with multiple cores, this can violate sequential consistency!
-Suppose that a and b are two memory locations, both containing zero, and we have one core that executes the expression a := 1; if b = 0 then $a \in b$ then a
+Suppose that a and b are two memory locations, both containing zero, and we have one core that executes the expression a := 1; if !b = 0 then e else () and the other core executes b := 1; if !a = 0 then e else ().
+Under sequential consistency, at most one of these cores will execute expression e.
+However, with write buffers, both cores may read 0 and both cores execute expression e!

 In practice, machines do not provide sequential consistency.
 Instead they offer weaker guarantees.
 It is important for there to be a clear specification of what guarantees are actually provided for shared memory.
 These "memory models" allow programmers (including compiler writers) to reason about the correctness of their code, and affect the performance of the system, because it restricts the kinds of optimizations that hardware architects can provide.
 An ongoing area of research is in using programming language techniques to formally specify these weak memory models, to enable formal and precise reasoning about the correctness of programs and programming language abstractions.
-Although the specifics of these weak memory models are beyond the scope of this course, we will examine today, and in the next lecture, programming language abstractions and techniques that enable programmers to ignore the details of the weak memory model, and deal with higher-level abstractions.
+Although the specifics of these weak memory models are beyond the scope of this course,1 we will examine today, and in the next lecture, programming language abstractions and techniques that enable programmers to ignore the details of the weak memory model, and deal with higher-level abstractions.
 (Of course, the language implementors must then understand the appropriate weak memory model in order to implement the abstraction correctly.)